omnimistic/Auto-Quest-Extension/README.md

 **Button doesn't appear:**
 - Make sure you're on `discord.com/quest-home`
 - Refresh the page
-- Check that the extension is enabled in `chrome://extensions/`
+- Check that the extension is enabled in `chrome://extensions/` or `opera://extensions`

 **Quest not completing:**
 - Open the console (F12) and check for error messages